duckduckgo/duckduckhack-docs/duckduckhack/walkthroughs/forum-lookup.md

 sort_default: 'score'
 ```

-As an aside, for those interested in doing more advanced things in the frontend, the Instant Answer framework also provides a JavaScript API with useful functions you can call.
+As an aside, for those interested in doing more advanced things in the frontend, the Instant Answer framework also provides a [JavaScript API](https://talsraviv.gitbooks.io/duckduckhackdocs/content/duckduckhack/frontend-reference/js-api-reference.html) with useful functions you can call.

 As far as our "Hacker Newz" Instant Answer is concerned, our frontend is complete.
-We've fully specified how DuckDuckGo should display our data.
+We've fully specified how DuckDuckGo should display our data to users.

 ## Handlebars Templates